Who needs life insurance and why?

 If you’re young and have no dependents who rely on your income, you may not need life insurance right now.
 But there are some instances when it would still make sense to have a policy.
 Ask yourself these questions:

-If your parents or someone else in your life co-signed a loan with you, they’ll be responsible for the remaining balance if you die.
-A life insurance death benefit can cover that outstanding debt for your co-signer so they aren't left with the balance if you die.
+• Did someone co-sign a loan for your home or car?
+If you have a co-signer, they’ll be responsible for the remaining balance if you die.
+A life insurance death benefit can cover the costs for your co-signer so they aren’t left to pay the balance alone.

+• Do you plan to have children in the near future?
 Many people wait until their children are born to purchase life insurance.
-But if you know you want to expand your family in the next few years, you can often lock in a cheaper premium by buying a life insurance policy now.
+But if you know you want to expand your family in the next few years, you can often lock in cheaper premiums by buying a life insurance policy now.

 “If someone knows or expects they will have an insurable need soon, we recommend locking in coverage while you are younger and (usually) healthier,“ says Patrick Hanzel, certified financial planner and advanced planning manager at Policygenius.
 “We recommend owning coverage as you would five years from today.“

-That's because buying life insurance when when you’re young can save you money.
+That’s because buying life insurance when you’re young can save you money.
 Each year you delay buying a policy, the average cost of premiums rises by 4.5% to 9%.

 Take a look at the term life insurance rates below to see how they increase by decade.